 For the b2b sector, this is great news.
-The thinking on referrals has generally been that individuals often make recommendations to friends and family, but businesses don’t do this.
-Yet with the recession still hanging over our heads and fierce competition across most industries, the time is ripe for businesses to make the most of referrals as a marketing tactic.
+The thinking on referrals has generally been that individuals often make recommendations to friends and family, but businesses don't do this.
+But with fierce competition across most industries, the time is ripe for businesses to make the most of referrals as a marketing tactic.

 Here are 5 ways that you can make referrals contribute towards your bottom line.

 Rewarding customers for referrals can seem pointless - just like giving something extra to people who would have made the recommendation anyway.
 But there are good reasons to reward customers.

 Firstly, it helps you to keep their trust and loyalty.
 People like to be recognised for doing something good, and your customers will like your business even more if you show appreciation for their efforts.

 Secondly, a reward will likely make them double the effort they put into making referrals.
 So, instead of simply mentioning your business to a friend or colleague in passing they may actively go out and give your information to other businesses.